smittytone/pdfmaker/README.md

 ## Release Notes ##

+- 2.3.0 *Unreleased*
+    - Add `--createdirs` switch to create intermediate directories to the specified target.
+    - Make error reporting consistent with [*imageprep*](https://smittytone.net/imageprep/index.html).
+    - Fixed a bug in which target PDFs at non-existent locations were not trapped.
 - 2.2.0 *18 November 2020*
     - Apple Silicon version included.
     - Support adding PNG and TIFFs to PDFs.